25 Apr 2025

 With digitalisation, electronics engineers for building and infrastructure systems are also increasingly using 5G technology.
 This means that building infrastructures are networked with its help, which enables an accelerated digital exchange of data.

-They also work in the field of AAL, or Ambient Assisted Living.
-They install smart home systems that make everyday life easier for older people and those in need of care.
+They also work in the field of AAL, or ambient assisted living.
+Here, they install smart home systems that make everyday life easier for older people and those in need of care.

 Digitalisation is also bringing greater integration of augmented reality for electronics technicians for building and infrastructure systems.
 This means that virtually superimposed information can be used to maintain or repair air conditioning and heating systems.